markmcwiggins/pythian/README.md

 Notes:

+* The Vagrantfile as configured brings up the private network IP 10.0.0.33.
+If you are using 10.x address set for your existing private network, you'll have to change this to something else non-routable.

 * To access: http://10.0.0.33:8080/river as soon as the Vagrant installation finishes

 * The "stack" is minimal: web.py serving content on port 8080 after grabbing current river data from the USGS for a river crossing 20